BIG Day of Giving

 As part of the Animal Ambassador program at the Sacramento Zoo, Charlie participates in Wildlife Stage Shows, Overnight Safaris and visits schools with the ZooMobile to educate children about the importance of wildlife and the natural world.
 The Zoo’s Outreach programs reach over 10,000 children and adults each year.

-Don’t forget to donate to the Sacramento Zoo on May 3rd to help Charlie spread the word about the Zoo and it mission to inspire appreciation, respect and a connection with wildlife and nature through education, recreation and conservation.
+Don’t forget to donate to the Sacramento Zoo until May 4th at 3 pm to help Charlie spread the word about the Zoo and it mission to inspire appreciation, respect and a connection with wildlife and nature through education, recreation and conservation.

 Want to help right now?